achrafBenHamou/SemWeb/README.md

 ### Step 2 : Setup of the Back-end
 - Create Spring boot application as an internmediate between the Front-end and the fuseki triplestore
 - Back-end acrhitecture is based on three packages and two files :
-  - dataprovider package: contains the public data used in the project and the file used for the transformation
+  - Dataprovider package: contains the public data used in the project and the file used for the transformation
-  - entrypoint package: contains files used for connection with the triplestore, as well same SparQL Queries
+  - Entrypoint package: contains files used for connection with the triplestore, as well same SparQL Queries
-  - ontologies package: contains files (ontologies) builded and generated with the Protégé software
+  - Ontologies package: contains files (ontologies) builded and generated with the Protégé software
   - SemwebApplication.java : For running the back end, it contains the http requests
   - HelloController.java: contains http requests